PhD Student Funding FAQs

 Are PhD students responsible for paying any fees out-of-pocket?

-PhD student funding covers tuition, stipend and a health insurance subsidy.
+A PhD student's funding covers tuition, stipend, health services fees and the annual health insurance premium.
 Any other fees, such as the activity fee, are paid by the student.

 How is a PhD student’s funding affected when registered for TGS 512 (Continuous Registration)?